 The quarantines and blockages needed to combat the spread of the virus are also freezing the economy, with unprecedented strength and speed.

 Unemployment is skyrocketing much faster than during the 2008 recession, a sign that the economy is heading for recession.
+Combined with the other factors discussed, the results may be quite severe.
 For how long more will Covid-19 impact the economy?